 Interstate 27 ended at the north junction with Loop 289 in Lubbock in 1976.
 The interchange remains unchanged today, with movements made by the respective frontage road systems.

 The cloverleaf interchange at the south junction of IH 27 with Loop 289 was already in place by 1976.
 Construction of IH 27 overtook H Avenue north to Downtown, with the traffic circle at U.S. 84, U.S. 87 and Avenue H replaced with a volleyball interchange.

 ||The turbine interchange joining Interstates 27 and 40 south of Downtown Amarillo is missing a direct ramp from IH 40 east to IH 27 south.
 Motorists must make a Breezewood connection using the Canyon Drive frontage road to the on-ramp south of SE 26th Avenue.
 Photo taken 05/05/12. |

 ||A slip ramp joins Canyon Drive south with IH 27-U.S. 87 south & U.S. 60 west ahead of SE 28th Avenue.
-This completes the movement from IH 40 east.
+This completed the movement from IH 40 east prior to the opening of the direct ramp in November 2018.
 Photo taken 05/05/12. |